hyperledger/fabric-samples/high-throughput/README.md

 ### Invoke the chaincode

 You can invoke the `high-througput` chaincode using a Go application in the `application-go` folder.
 The Go application will allow us to submit many transactions to the network concurrently.
 Navigate to the application:

 ```
 cd application-go
 ```

 #### Update

-The format for update is: `go run app.go update name value operation` where `name` is the name of the variable to update, `value` is the value to add to the variable, and `operation` is either `+` or `-` depending on what type of operation you'd like to add to the variable.
+The format for update is: `go run . update name value operation` where `name` is the name of the variable to update, `value` is the value to add to the variable, and `operation` is either `+` or `-` depending on what type of operation you'd like to add to the variable.

-Example: `go run app.go update myvar 100 +`
+Example: `go run . update myvar 100 +`

 #### Query

-You can query the value of a variable by running `go run app.go get name` where `name` is the name of the variable to get.
+You can query the value of a variable by running `go run . get name` where `name` is the name of the variable to get.

-Example: `go run app.go get myvar`
+Example: `go run . get myvar`

 #### Prune

 Pruning takes all the deltas generated for a variable and combines them all into a single row, deleting all previous rows.
 This helps cleanup the ledger when many updates have been performed.

-The format for pruning is: `go run app.go prune name` where `name` is the name of the variable to prune.
+The format for pruning is: `go run . prune name` where `name` is the name of the variable to prune.

-Example: `go run app.go prune myvar`
+Example: `go run . prune myvar`

 #### Delete

-The format for delete is: `go run app.go delete name` where `name` is the name of the variable to delete.
+The format for delete is: `go run . delete name` where `name` is the name of the variable to delete.

-Example: `go run app.go delete myvar`
+Example: `go run . delete myvar`

 ### Test the Network

 The application provides two methods that demonstrate the advantages of this system by submitting many concurrent transactions to the smart contract: `manyUpdates` and `manyUpdatesTraditional`.
 The first function accepts the same arguments as `update-invoke.sh` but runs the invocation 1000 times in parallel.
-The final value, therefore, should be the given update value * 1000.
+The final value, therefore, should be the given update value \* 1000.

 The second function, `manyUpdatesTraditional`, submits 1000 transactions that attempt to update the same key in the world state 1000 times.

 Run the following command to create and update `testvar1` a 1000 times:

 ```
-go run app.go manyUpdates testvar1 100 +
+go run . manyUpdates testvar1 100 +
 ```

 The application will query the variable after submitting the transaction.
 The result should be `100000`.

 We will now see what happens when you try to run 1000 concurrent updates using a traditional transaction.
 Run the following command to create a variable named `testvar2`:

 ```
-go run app.go update testvar2 100 +
+go run . update testvar2 100 +
 ```

 The variable will have a value of 100:

 ```
 2020/10/27 18:01:45 Value of variable testvar2 :  100
 ```

 Now lets try to update `testvar2` 1000 times in parallel:

 ```
-go run app.go manyUpdatesTraditional testvar2 100 +
+go run . manyUpdatesTraditional testvar2 100 +
 ```

 When the program ends, you may see that none of the updates succeeded.

 ```
 2020/10/27 18:03:15 Final value of variable testvar2 :  100
 ```